-General conditions of October 2012 for the sale and delivery of products by the limited companies according to Dutch law Florensis B.V., Florensis Breeding B.V., Toscana Breeding B.V., the general partnership Floha vof, with its seat in Zwijndrecht and Florensis Cut Flowers B.V., with its seat in Rijsenhout, all companies hereinafter individually to be called: ‘’Florensis’’.
+General conditions of June 2021 for the sale and delivery of products by the limited companies according to Dutch law Florensis B.V., Florensis Breeding B.V., Toscana Breeding B.V., Aphrodite Breeding B.V., the general partnership Floha vof, with its seat in Zwijndrecht and Florensis Cut Flowers B.V., with its seat in Rijsenhout, all companies hereinafter individually to be called: ‘’Florensis’’.

 Article 1: Applicability